tale-toul/OCP4baremetalIPI/README.md

 * Contains enough compute resources (memory, CPU, disk) to support 6 or 7 virtual machines.
 At least 64GB memory, 16 CPU cores and 500GB disk space is required.
 * Supports libvirt/KVM virtualization

-The hypervisor's Operating System used in this instructions is RHEL 8, other linux distributions could be used but there will be some differences in the name of the packages installed, configuration files and options.
+The hypervisor's Operating System used in these instructions is RHEL 8, other linux distributions could be used but there will be some differences in the name of the packages installed, configuration files and options.

 Refer to the section [Setup the physical host in AWS](#setup-the-physical-host-in-aws) to create a hypervisor host based on a metal instance in AWS.